PACE-challenge/Treewidth-PACE-2017-instances/README.md

 [td/exact/](td/exact/) contains optimal tree decompositions for the _exact_ instances.

+The instances are released under the [CC0 license](https://creativecommons.org/publicdomain/zero/1.0/).

 ## Further Links

 - All of the _exact_ instances in this instance set are now considered easy.
 After the conclusion of the challenge, a significantly harder, [bonus instance set](//github.com/PACE-challenge/Treewidth-PACE-2017-bonus-instances) has been created.